martinthomson/4572bis/draft-jennings-4572bis.md

 oriented media; in some cases, a higher- or lower-level security protocol may be appropriate.

+This document improves security from the RFC 4572 [@RFC4572].
+It updates the preferred hash function cipher suite from SHA-1 to SHA-256.
+By clarifying the usage and handling of multiple fingerprints, the document also enables hash agility, and incremental deployment of newer, and more secure, cipher suites.

 #  IANA Considerations

+Note to IANA.
+No IANA considerations are changes from RFC4572 [@RFC4572] so the only actions required are to update the registreis to point at this specification.

 This document defines an SDP proto value: 'TCP/TLS'.
 Its format is defined in Section 4.
 This proto value has been registered by IANA